1 IN 2

 Biopsy of neck lymph nodes

-A sample of cells may be taken from the lymph nodes in the neck with a thin needle.
-This is done using ultrasound for guidance.
+The doctor may take a sample of cells from the lymph nodes in the neck with a thin needle.
+This is often done using ultrasound for guidance.

 In some circumstances, such as if you aren't well enough for a biopsy, mucus or fluid from your lungs may be checked for abnormal cells.